 When any of these issues arise, you need the legal advice and advocacy of a skilled workers’ compensation attorney in Chicago to ensure that your interests and rights are protected.
 This is true when the work comp insurance carriers are represented by seasoned lawyers and adjusters.

-Contact the Workers’ Comp Attorneys at CCAL Today for Legal Advice!
+Contact the Workers’ Comp Attorneys at Ktenas Injury Lawyers Today for Legal Advice!

-If you have already filed for workers comp benefits and are struggling with the legal process, if your insurance claim has been denied, or if you were receiving worker comp benefits but your employer’s insurance company cut you off, it’s not too late to seek help.
-To schedule a free no-cost initial consultation, contact CCAL today at (312) 300-2515.
+If you have already filed for workers comp benefits and are struggling with the legal process, if your insurance claim has been denied, or if you were receiving workers comp benefits but your employer’s insurance company cut you off, it's not too late to seek help.
+To schedule a free no-cost initial consultation, contact Ktenas Injury Lawyers today at (312) 300-2515.